-When using the fast clock option, the DT402/R will keep track of and display fast time based on the last synchronized system fast time when the DT402/R was connected to LocoNet.
-If the fast time is edited by another throttle connected to LocoNet, the DT402/R will not see this change until it is plugged into LocoNet at which time its display will be updated.
+When using the fast clock option, the DT500 will keep track of and display fast time based on the last synchronized system fast time when the DT500 was connected to LocoNet.
+If the fast time is edited by another throttle connected to LocoNet, the DT500 will not see this change until it is plugged into LocoNet at which time its display will be updated.
+In Duplex Radio, the DT500D will keep track of, and display fast time while tetherless.